YashDudam/BST_CPP/README.md

 that just means writing the same function with different types.
 Maybe we can use (void *)? but that loses all type safety.
 Maybe there is a better C++ equivelent to (void *)?
 Further investigation is required.

-How will the BST handle initialising an empty tree?
+## How will the BST handle initialising an empty tree?

 This is easy in C, using a tree struct that holds the root of the BST and optionally some additional information like size.
 The root node would house the information, left and right pointers.
 How would something similar be implemented using classes in C++?
 Maybe a tree class that holds a pointer to a node object, but then how would I access the node's members?
 Maybe inheritance could help but it doesn't make sense for a parent class to access the members of a child class.
 I think the best thing to do is to create a tree class that has a pointer to a node object and use accessor and mutator functions to interact with the data of the node object.

+UPDATE: Using a Tree class that holds a struct node as a private member seems to be the best way to go about this.
+This will have the effect of encapsulating the node information, while allowing my tree methods to access the node.
+Why complicate things you don't have to?

 ## What else can I learn?